anynines/a9s-kubernetes-training/website/docs/docker/20-docker-basics.md

     docker container run -d busybox sleep 600

 This will start a container that sits there for 10 minutes and return its full `CONTAINER ID`.
-The container ids you see in most CLI commands such as `docker container ls` is just the a truncated tail of the actual id.
+The container IDs you see in most CLI commands such as `docker container ls` is just the truncated tail of the actual ID.

 ### Obtaining an Interactive Shell to a Detached Container